jamesnatoli/PlotBus/README.md

 | title | Title for the plot | the variable you're plotting (branch name) |
 | xtitle | Title for xaxis | the variable you're plotting (branch name) |

+**NB**: the notation of "bkgs (backgrounds)" and "processes" may be confusing.
+This is more for convenience, as referring to everything as "processes" allows us to loop over backgrounds, sigal, and data all at once without worrying about which are present.
+Usually we only want to display the processes which are non-negligible, as many minor backgrounds will be reduced quickly to irrelevancy.

+We still load and draw them for the purposes of completion (it's doesn't slow down the code very much).
+Additionally, in case we are estimating QCD from data, all backgrounds must be subtracted and we want this to be as accurate as possible.
+The yields are printed to terminal and displayed in the legend (this might be bad though...)

 ### Getters
 There are many functions of this class which take the values of the cuts or weights and return a string formatted for `TTree::Draw`